SanJi-ji/Moo-ving/README.md

 ## Future Enhancements (Potential)

--   **Supabase Integration:** Migrate data persistence from local `posts.jsx` and `gallery.js` files to Supabase for dynamic content management, user comments, and more.
--   **Stripe Integration:** Implement a subscription model or paid content features using Stripe Checkout.
 -   **Dark Mode Toggle:** Allow users to switch between light and dark themes.
 -   **Advanced Search & Filtering:** More sophisticated search capabilities for blog posts.
 -   **User Authentication:** Allow users to create accounts, save favorite posts, or submit their own stories.